 Exclusion or deduction.
 If your employer provides dependent care benefits under a qualified plan, you may be able to exclude these benefits from your income.
 Your employer can tell you whether your benefit plan qualifies.
-To claim the exclusion, you must complete Part III of Form 2441.
+To claim the exclusion, you must complete Part III of Form 2441, Child and Dependent Care Expenses.
 You cannot use Form 1040EZ.

 If you are self-employed and receive benefits from a qualified dependent care benefit plan, you are treated as both employer and employee.
 Therefore, you would not get an exclusion from wages.
-Instead, you would get a deduction.
+Instead, you would get a deduction for the dependent care benefits.
 To claim the deduction, you must use Form 2441.